NithushanUthayarasa/CyberThreat-Financial-Loss-Prediction-ML/README.md

 # 🔐 Cyber Threats & Financial Loss Prediction (2015–2024)

 An end-to-end machine learning project predicting high financial losses from cyber threats using structured, data-leak-free global incident data.
-The project implements a complete ML pipeline, from preprocessing to deployment of the best-performing model for real-world predictions.
+The project implements a complete ML pipeline, from preprocessing to training a binary classification model that identifies high-risk incidents, to deployment of the best-performing model for real-world predictions.

 ---